api-platform/docs/tutorial/api.md

 Did you notice that the error was automatically serialized in JSON-LD and respect the Hydra Core vocabulary for errors?
 It allows the client to easily extract useful information from the error.
 Anyway, it's bad to get a SQL error when submitting a request.
-It means that we doesn't valid use input, and [it's a very bad and dangerous practice](https://www.owasp.org/index.php/Input_Validation_Cheat_Sheet).
+It means that we doesn't use a valid input, and [it's a very bad and dangerous practice](https://www.owasp.org/index.php/Input_Validation_Cheat_Sheet).

 API Platform comes with a bridge with [the Symfony Validator Component](http://symfony.com/doc/current/validation.html).
 Adding some of [its numerous validation constraints](http://symfony.com/doc/current/validation.html#supported-constraints)